Swarm Reporting & Recovery

 GCBA Monthly Meeting

-Join us for our regular open meeting with featured speaker Larry Johnson who is OSBA Miami Valley Regional Director and will be speaking about “When’s and Whys” of beekeeping.
-Doors open at 6:30pm and the program begins at 7pm.
+Join us for our regular open meeting.
+The topic of the evening will be honeybee nutrition/ Doors open at 6:30pm and the program begins at 7pm.

 Xenia Community Center, 1265 W. 2nd Street, Xenia, OH 45385